Table of Contents

 During the adolescent component, we discuss the concepts of sexuality, drive resurgence, object removal, formal operational thinking, identity consolidation and special issues in psychoanalytic treatment of adolescents.

 We study psychopathology in each of the first three years of the program: first year- Neurotic Character and Symptom Disorders, second- Borderline Character, and third- Severe Character Pathology and Psychosis.
 Topics are presented to coordinate with both the Theory and Human Development courses.
 Psychopathology is the conceptual link between theory and the immediate psychoanalytic process.
 Psychopathology is drawn from several paradigms to assess and categorize clinical phenomena.
 These include the trauma/strain model, conflict and fixation as well as neurobiological correlates and psychiatric descriptive approaches.
-The goal of the psychopathology courses is to teach the Clinical Associate psychoanalytic assessment and how to work with emotional disturbances via the transference/countertransference situation.
+The goal of the psychopathology courses is to teach the Candidate psychoanalytic assessment and how to work with emotional disturbances via the transference/countertransference situation.

 Psychoanalytic Process Sequence